 Providing employee benefits is one of the most affordable ways to engage today’s employees – a trend which is likely to grow in future years.
 Our research shows that today’s younger employees are much more likely to choose another employer based on benefits alone (compared to older employees).
 While most benefits are just as important and appreciated across all age groups, they can change quite radically in order of preference.
 For example, older employees rank health and wellness benefits at #1, whereas younger employees say food and drink benefits are their #1 benefit at work.

 8. Compensate and reward your employees right

-Like it or not, your employees are likely to only talk about their net salary when asked to calculate their total employee package.
+Like it or not, your employees are likely to only talk about their net salary when asked to calculate their total reward package.
 All of those extra insurances and pension premiums you pay?
 Forget it.
 Those expensive company events?
 Forget those, too.
 To engage your employees, you need to highlight all your strengths – by packaging your total reward in a way which is easy to understand, access and appreciate.

 9. Encourage promotion and internal career opportunities

 Providing better training, development and internal career options is a big focus for HR leaders (behind employer branding, recruiting and engagement).
 Making it possible for your employees to develop, grow and build a career within your organisation can help to build trust with your workforce – and they’re also highly appreciated by your employees.
 In our survey, skills development and training benefits ranked in top 5 employee benefits across all employee age groups.

 10. Survey your employees, evaluate and be brave